Top News (Thailand): Launch

 On 13 January, Sonthiyan announced that Top News would officially launch on 1 February across digital media, terrestrial, cable, and satellite television.
 He explained that its goal would be to "protect" the Thai institutions of nation, religion, and monarchy, implicating that it would hold a similarly far-right and pro-government stance to Nation TV under Sonthiyan.
 Top News officially launched on 1 February 2021 at 00:01, broadcasting on satellite and cable through the TVD10 space leased from ABPO Co., Ltd., and streaming on Facebook and YouTube.

-On the opening day of the channel, the first program of Top News broadcast exclusively live on all social media channels totaled more than 10,000 people. and since the start of the station able to achieve ratings as the 2nd place in the Non Must-Carry category of satellite television stations after Boomerang and is also #1 in the news and information category for some months as well.
+On the opening day of the channel, the first program of Top News, broadcast exclusively live on all social media channels, totaled more than 10,000 people.
+Since the start of the station, it has been able to achieve ratings in 2nd place in the Non Must-Carry category of satellite television stations after Boomerang and is also #1 in the news and information category for some months as well.

 For the name of the television station, from February 1 to March 10, 2021, the channel name is still used as "TVD10" along with the name "Top News" and two logos are displayed simultaneously.
 Next to the Top News logo on the left is the logo of TVD10 channel, starting from February 1 at 5:09 p.m. in the hot topic program TOP News has made a matter to the National Broadcasting and Telecommunications Commission (NBTC) to request permission to use the channel name as "Top News" only one name, which the NBTC approved at the 5/2021 meeting.
 On the same day, took the TVD10 logo off the screen on March 19 at 5:27 p.m. which the said moment is broadcasting on the Hot Issue Dissection (Live Program).

 On May 18, 2021, the program "LINE Kanok Yok Siam" with Kanok as the main MC received a budget from Safe and Creative Media Development Fund to add 4.8 million baht to the program.

 On September 30, 2021, The TV5 HD press conference to launch a new news program, by collaborating with Galaxy Multimedia Corporation Limited, which is a different entity from Top News in news production and hired a news anchor from Top News Channel to be a news anchor for 7 hours a day on TV5, including broadcasting 3 more programs on TV5 for 1 year, starting from January 3, 2022.